TeaCI/drone-docs/content/usage/overview.md

 `image: teaci/msys64` with `shell: msys64`, for target `x86_64-pc-msys`.

+`image: teaci/cygwin32` with `shell: cygwin32`, for target `i686-pc-cygwin`.

+`image: teaci/cygwin64` with `shell: cygwin64`, for target `x86_64-pc-cygwin`.

 Note: while mingw32 shell and msys32 shell share the same image, usual Win32 application developers might only need the mingw32 shell to build "native" programs.
-The msys32 shell is mostly for msys2 package maintainers.
-The cygwin32 shell is mostly for cygwin package maintainers.
+The msys32 shell is mostly for Msys2 package maintainers.
+The cygwin32 shell is mostly for Cygwin package maintainers.

 # Pull